 The process of creating a control algorithm will be demonstrated on a very simple example with four Boolean variables representing manual switches.
-In Chapter 5.3, two of them will be replaced by physical inputs of the UniPi v1.1.
+In Chapter ??, two of them will be replaced by physical inputs of the Debian.
 A software timer will be used for measuring the time when the variables are true (i.e. the switches are in the ON position).
 A Boolean signal will indicate that the interval of predefined length has elapsed.